Midsumma Carnival

 Prizes

-All category winners will receive a prize and The Ultimate Best Dog winner will also take home a voucher for a portrait from Unusual Pet Portraits.
+All category winners will receive a prize and The Ultimate Best Dog winner will also take home a $250 pet shop voucher.

 2. Information on how to enter and prizes forms part of the terms of entry.
 Entry into the competition is deemed acceptance of these terms and conditions.